imankasthuri/soc_analyst_labs/btlo-rdp-bruteforce-analysis/README.md

 ## Overview
 This lab demonstrates an RDP (Remote Desktop Protocol) brute-force attack against a Windows machine.
 A brute-force attack occurs when an attacker attempts thousands of username and password combinations to gain access.
 In this analysis, I identified the number of failed login attempts, the source IP address, the country of origin, the username used, and other relevant details.

+## Scenario
+Can you analyze logs from an attempted RDP bruteforce attack?

+One of our system administrators identified a large number of Audit Failure events in the Windows Security Event log.

+There are a number of different ways to approach the analysis of these logs!
+Consider the suggested tools, but there are many others out there!

 ## Tools Used
 - PowerShell
 - Windows Event Viewer